Scroll down for a transcription of this episode.

 DACHER KELTNER: We also hear from Dr. Yuria Celidwen about the indigenous view of water, and nature in general, not just as vital resources, but as kin that need protecting.

-YURIA CELIDWEN: When we are raised in a cultural context that embraces these reverence towards nature, this interconnectedness with the natural environment, then we are constantly knowing how or paying attention to how we are impacting This environment.
+YURIA CELIDWEN: When we are raised in a cultural context that embraces these reverence towards nature, this interconnectedness with the natural environment, then we are constantly paying attention to how we are impacting this environment.

 DACHER KELTNER: Welcome back to The Science of Happiness, I'm Dacher Keltner.
 Joining me is Taraneh Arhamsadr.
 For our show, she immersed herself in water through all five senses—listening to its sounds, spending time nearby, and feeling its presence.
 She began her journey by creating a daily ritual of mindfully drinking water, turning each sip into an opportunity to really tune in and be present.